MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 </details>

-### 2. Add a custom icon
+### 2. (Optional) customize your Snap

+This Snap is generated from a boilerplate Typescript example Snap.
+While this step is optional, it significantly improves the UX if you customize your Snap to align with its function.

-Your Snap must [display an icon](../best-practices/design-guidelines.md#optimize-your-metadata) in MetaMask.
+2.1 Update your Snap to [display an icon](../best-practices/design-guidelines.md#optimize-your-metadata) in MetaMask.

-To add an icon, create a new folder `images` in the Snap package `packages/snap/`:
+Create a new folder `images` in the Snap package `packages/snap/`:

 ```bash
 mkdir packages/snap/images